Rotwang9000/plugin/README.md

 - Implemented domain-based popup tracking to prevent closing multiple popups on the same domain in a single session
 - Fixed issues with incorrectly detecting non-cookie dialogs (such as X/Twitter history windows)
 - Added better test coverage for cookie detection functionality

+## UI Improvements

+Recent UI improvements have been made to the popup interface:

+- **Enabled Toggle Enhancement**: When toggling the Enabled setting on/off, all other settings are immediately greyed out without requiring popup reload
+- **Tab Navigation Fixed**: Tab clicks now properly switch between tabs with correct content display
+- **Tooltips Improved**: Tooltips now work on click rather than hover, appearing as modal dialogs with proper z-index to prevent overlap issues
+- **Analyze Tab Visibility**: Analyze tab is now properly hidden when not in dev mode, visible only when dev mode is enabled
+- **Current Page Status**: Shows the last history item related to the current page, clickable to go to the details tab for that item
+- **UI Responsiveness**: General improvements to make the UI more responsive and user-friendly

+These changes provide a smoother, more intuitive experience when using the extension.